 The vest is an amazing piece of kit that Dolly wears every day as it really helps with keeping the mucus clear.
 This in turn will reduce the amount of infections Dolly gets which will then help to EXTEND HER LIFE EXPECTANCY!!

-Summer Finlay from Red Lake Terrace in Hastings is just 2 years old and suffers from Spina-Bifida and Hydrocephalus.
-Summer’s Spina-Bifida means she is virtually paralyzed from the waist down and her Hydrocephalus is treated with a programmable VP shunt.
-On top of these problems she also has issues with her bladder and bowel which are associated with her Spina-Bifida.
+Summer Finlay from Hastings suffers from Spina-Bifida and Hydrocephalus.
+Summer’s Spina-Bifida means she is paralyzed from the chest down and her Hydrocephalus is treated with a programmable VP shunt.
+On top of these problems she also has issues with her bladder and bowel which are associated with her Spina-Bifida, and has acquired Scoliosis.

 Because of Summer’s Spina-Bifida her main way of getting around is by army crawling on the floor – this obviously isn’t possible when she’s outside!

-Charity for Kids have recently funded a specialised self propelled wheelchair for Summer to aid her in her mobility and her independence.
-Summer has been seen by many different professionals who have all agreed she would benefit greatly from a wheelchair, however the NHS wouldn’t be able to fund this until she was at least 4 years old.
+Charity for Kids funded a specialised self propelled wheelchair for Summer to aid her in her mobility and her independence.
+Summer has been seen by many different professionals who have all agreed she would benefit greatly from a wheelchair, however the NHS were not be able to fund this until she was at least 4 years old.

 After just a couple of weeks of Summer having and using her new wheelchair her Dad Shaun said “She is so much more confident and independent already as she’s taken to the new wheelchair so well.
 In the past when we were out Summer would either be in our arms being carried or in her buggy.
 When people used to approach her and say hello she would be very shy and hide away – but not any more!
 She happily says hello back now and engages in conversations since she’s been in her wheelchair – the change in her confidence is amazing!
 It really is life changing for Summer.”